CybercentreCanada/assemblyline-service-oletools/README.md

 2. Embedded document streams
     * Name.

-Contents extraction for both VBA script in macros and embedded streams is performed by the service.
+Extraction for both VBA scripts in macros and embedded streams is performed by the service.